OSGConnect/connectbook/start/account/2020-transition-guide.md

 1. Update your workloads for the new filesystem layout.
 Due to the change in paths (no more `/stash`, no `/local-scratch`), you may need to modify submit files and scripts to work correctly on the new log in nodes.
+If you are using stashcp, paths will need to be updated.
 Please read our updated guide on the new filesystem layout, how the different filesystems should be used, and quotas.

       * [New Data Management Guide](12000002985)

     In short, jobs should run from `$HOME` and can use `/public` for data access.

 ## Other Questions